NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 This verse is often interpreted as a rejection of the Trinity.
 However:

-- The Injil presents a **complex unity of God**—Father, Son, and Holy Spirit—not as three gods, but one divine essence.
+- The Injil presents a **complex unity of God** — Father, Son, and Holy Spirit — not as three gods, but one divine essence.
 - The command “do not say three” appears to misunderstand or oversimplify this doctrine.
+Possibly rejecting tritheism or some other heretical aberration of the trinity doctrine.
+The author was not familiar with Christian doctrine and thus it can not come from Allah.

 From our perspective: